 All students must earn a minimum number of units of credit in grades nine through twelve based upon their diploma requirement.
-All students are required to schedule eight (8) credits per year.
+Typically, students are scheduled to take eight (8) credits per year.

 Verified Credit means that the student has passed the state required Standards of Learning (SOL) test in addition to the course.
 Verified credits may be earned in the following courses: